madhavlab/imat/paper/paper.md

 - The melody estimation model must return both predictions and intermediate features.
 - The confidence model should take the melody model as input and use its features to predict the confidence values.
 - Both models must maintain the expected input/output shapes for compatibility with IMAT's processing pipeline.
-- The pretrained weights of melody estimation model and confidence model should be present in the directory ```/models/pre/``` and ```/models/conf/``` respectively.
+- The pre-trained weights of melody estimation model and confidence model should be present in the directory ```/models/pre/``` and ```/models/conf/``` respectively.

 2. **When using a single model** - To integrate a single model that predicts both melody and confidence:<br>
 Need to make changes in the **utils.py**, **melody_processing.py**, and **app.py**

-In *utils.py*, replace both the melody_extraction and ConfidenceModel with a single model as shown
+In *utils.py*, replace both the melody_extraction and ConfidenceModel with a single model, as shown.

 ```
 # Add your single model to utils.py